dinhmq1/waanoo/README.markdown

 TO DO:
 ======

+	* for design:
+		1. add a canvas based image resizer: we should be able to select a perfect square.
+		2. The image is then saved as this perfect square resize.
+		3. Finally, we should still keep the large image so that we can display it on the single event viewing
+		4. Make single event viewer box.
+		5. loading bars for uploading image.
+		6. loading bar for when you first load the page.
+		7. For now the images can be reposition with javascript based on their dimensions

+	* fix timepicker so that it is not 24hr clock

-	-add to post event:
+	_THIS IS DONE_ - just need to add for edit events -add to post event:
 		Check box that allows you do add event created contact info:
 		-like craigslist: